Saint Spyridon Church: Interior

-Inside the church there is a crypt to the right of the iconostasis where the remains of the Saint are kept in a double sarcophagus.
+Inside the church there is a chapel to the right of the iconostasis where the remains of the Saint are kept in a double sarcophagus.
 The larger of the two contains the smaller one in its interior and is wooden with silver leaf trim.
 The smaller sarcophagus is surfaced in red velvet and has a removable bottom to facilitate changing the slippers of the saint.

 The lack of any underground chamber to house the remains of the saint was part of a deliberate design plan to make them as accessible as possible.
 In the crypt there are 53 incense burners hanging from the ceiling, 18 of which are golden and the rest made of silver.

 The front of the marble iconostasis resembles the exterior of the entrance of a baroque-style church.
 The ceiling of the church is divided into segments depicting scenes from St. Spyridon's life and miracles.
 The original painter of the church ceiling was Panagiotis Doxaras who created the works in 1727.
 With the passage of time the Doxaras paintings rotted away and subsequently they were replaced by copies painted by Nikolaos Aspiotis, a member of the Aspiotis family of Corfu.
 The only remaining trace of Doxaras's work is the gilded border of the iconography.